 The rapper and singer who turned up ‘Made in Taadi’ concert last year also enjoys nationwide hit with his latest banger Single and Free.
-A storyteller of his own accord, Kinaata continue to stay on top of the chart with real life stories put in a music.
+A storyteller of his own accord, Kinaata continues to stay on top of the chart with real life stories which he puts into his music.
 His song ‘Play’ (aka More Mb3l3de) is also very popular.

 Who doesn’t need prayers?
 Lol.
 Recent happenings in Ghana has made everyone sought for some divine intervention.
-Shatta Wale lead a pack of die-hard fans; Pray for me quickly rose to the top when it was released.
-Shatta might have done a good research with the song.
-A report on DailyMail reveals most popular chart songs have few words repeated over and over.
-A force to reckoned with when you talk about Dancehall in Ghana; Wale was also honoured at the just ended at the 37th annual International Reggae and World Music Awards (IRAWMA).Click to listen Pray For Me Also read: 10 Photos to prove Ebony Reigns was about to takeover the world
+Shatta Wale leads a pack of die-hard fans; Pray for me quickly rose to the top when it was released.
+Shatta might have done a good research with this song.
+A report on DailyMail reveals that most popular chart songs across the world have few words repeated over and over.
+A force to reckoned with when you talk about Dancehall in Ghana; Wale was also honoured at the just ended 37th annual International Reggae and World Music Awards (IRAWMA).Click to listen Pray For Me Also read: 10 Photos to prove Ebony Reigns was about to takeover the world

 Confusion grabbed the attention shortly after its released.
 Kuami Eugene became the talk of the town after article published on GhKings suggested the singer had plagiarised Malian singer Sidiki Diabaté’s “Fais moi confiance”.
 Confusion is currently Kuami Eugene’s popular song following ‘Angela’.
 The video also has over 1.9 million views on YouTube.Click to watch Confusion – video

-MzVee was quick to hit the chart with ‘Come and See My Moda’, a collaboration with Nigerian singer Yemi Alade.
-MzVee is the second female after Ebony with the most popular video for a single song on YouTube this year (2018.. so far).
+MzVee was quick to hit the charts with ‘Come and See My Moda’, a collaboration with Nigerian singer Yemi Alade.
+MzVee is the second female after Ebony with the most popular video for a single on YouTube this year (at the time of this publication – 2018).
 ‘Come and See My Moda’ has over 2.8 million views on YouTube.Click to watch Come And My Moda – video

 Click to watch Adwenfi – video